 Florian Brunner

-Academically, I am a DPhil candidate in International Relations (IR), having joined Oxford as an MPhil student in IR in 2022.
-Prior to the MPhil, I completed a BSc in Political Science at the Technical University of Munich (TUM), including an Erasmus+ semester at Sciences Po Paris.
-In parallel, I completed a BA in Romance Philology and Economics at LMU Munich.
+I am a DPhil candidate in International Relations (IR), having joined Oxford as an MPhil student in IR in 2022.
+Prior to the MPhil, I completed a BSc in Political Science at the Technical University of Munich (TUM), including an Erasmus+ exchange at Sciences Po Paris, alongside a BA in Romance Philology and Economics at LMU Munich.
 During my undergraduate studies, I worked as a research assistant at TUM and interned at the Permanent Representation of Germany to the EU.

-As a first-generation student, I am passionately committed to promoting equality of opportunities in higher education, including as Co-Head of Team Germany of Project Access and as a student representative at Nuffield College.
+As a first-generation student, I am passionately committed to promoting equality of opportunities in higher education, including as Co-Head of Project Access Germany and as EDI Officer at Nuffield College.
 Furthermore, I am a passionate trombonist in several groups, including Green Templeton College Bigband and Musikkapelle Altötting e.V.
 At several occasions, I have also performed as a satirist and parodist.

 Publications